 Emergency Tree Removal Blocking Road or Impeding Traffic – During business hours, if storm-damaged limbs or a diseased fallen tree is found in a roadway or on public property, the situation should be reported to the City of Atlanta Customer Service Call Center at (404) 546-6813.
 To report these occurrences after normal business hours and on holidays call 911.

-Power Line or Utility Interfering Tree – Residents are encouraged to report any tree on public or private property which poses a hazard to power lines by visiting Georgia Power or calling (888) 891-0938 and press option #2 – dangerous condition.
+Power Line or Utility Interfering Tree – Residents are encouraged to report any tree on public or private property which poses a hazard to power lines by visiting Georgia Power or by calling (888) 891-0938 and press option #3 – dangerous condition.

 Public Tree Fallen on Private Property – When a tree located on public property falls onto private property, the City’s Customer Service Call Center at (404) 546-6813, should be contacted immediately for the removal of the portion in the public right of way.
 The portion remaining on private property is the responsibility of the property owner.